Ezku/equanimous-tribble/content/3-empirical-study/2-data-collection.md

 ### Identified segments and terminology {#durations-and-segments}

 A total of 13 different daily segments were identified in the material.
-Unless otherwise specified, the segment is named by reference to a concrete instance of a board.
-Prominent examples include `INBOX` and `FIRES`.
 Table \ref{total-segment-lengths} shows a summary of the data.
 Complete tables of the daily segments observed can be found in appendix section \ref{daily-segment-lengths}.
 The use and concrete nature of these segments is described more in depth in section \ref{typical-segments}.

-An overview of identified segments and how they were codified follows.
+Unless otherwise specified, a segment is named by reference to a concrete instance of a board.
+Prominent examples include `INBOX` and `FIRES`.
+These are considered participant constructs and attempt is made to present them faithfully.
+Other segments were identified and named by the researcher, or grouped together from segments ranging over multiple boards.
+An explanation of such synthetic segments follows.

 \csvautolongtable[
   table head={